 The Certificate of Capacity is crucial for several reasons:

-The first Certificate of Capacity is typically completed by the worker’s nominated treating doctor in consultation with the worker.
+Focusing on NSW, the first Certificate of Capacity is typically completed by the worker’s Nominated Treating Doctor (NTD) in consultation with the worker.
 For subsequent certificates, SIRA-approved treating physiotherapists or psychologists can issue certificates for injuries within their areas of expertise.

 Key Points to Remember